 Your DCS case manager or DDD support coordinator can also assist in obtaining the child's immunization records

-A RBHA is a designated agency contracted by the state to coordinate and manage publicly funded behavioral health services for children, adults and their families within a given county.
-In Arizona the RBHAs are Mercy Maricopa Integrated Health, Cenpatico Integrated Health, and Health Choice Integrated Care.
-To determine which RBHA serves your county click here under How to access services-Behavioral Health.
+A RBHA is a designated agency contracted by the state to coordinate and manage publicly funded behavioral health services for children, adults and their families within a given community.
+In Arizona the RBHAs that services your area are determined by your Geographic Service Area or Tribal/Regional Behavioral Health Authorities (T/RBHAs).
+To determine which RBHA serves your location click here.

 Click here for an informative booklet Behavioral Health Resource Guide.